HarryPaniccc/DnD/World of Helodaria/Tyr.md

 - The Great Balancer
 - Wielder of Justice
 ## Appearance
 They depicted as a knight wearing extremely heavy plate armour, face concealed and wielding a halberd.
 From beneath the partitions in the armour, orange flame licks the surrounding air.
 Tyr's gender is fluid in nature, a note to the impartiality of Law and Order.
-A grand statue in the [[Kingdom of Pyleas|Pylean]] capital depicts the main appearance of Tyr, as seen by the [[Kingdom of Pyleas]], as a feminine form whose face is covered by a hood.
+A grand statue in the [[Pyleas|Pylean]] capital depicts the main appearance of Tyr, as seen by the [[Pyleas]], as a feminine form whose face is covered by a hood.
 ## Relationships to Other Deities
 ### God
 # Tenets and Teachings